meshery/schemas/README.md

 Meshery follows schema-driven development.
 As a project, Meshery has different types of schemas.
 Some schemas are external facing, and some internal to Meshery itself.
 This repository serves as a central location for storing schemas from which all Meshery components can take reference.

 ### External

-Models
+Definitions
+- model
+  - version
     - model.schema
-  - component.schema
+    - components
-    - connection-ui-schema.js
+      - component-1.schema
-    - credential-ui-schema.js
+      - component-2.schema
     - policy.schema
     - relationship.schema

 REST API
  - swagger.yaml